stnpkln/vojna/README.md

-# vojna
+# Card game Vojna simulator
-Vojna card game simulation, because i got mad playing the irl version and wanted to prove that its deterministic bullshit
+A small personal project, created to prove a point.